This was no walk in the park…

 The city of El Mirador covers an area larger than downtown Los Angeles.
 It encompasses 810,000 acres of pristine rainforest, the last tract of virgin rainforest in Central America.

-It was believed to have a population of 100,000 people.
+It was believed to have had a population of 100,000 people.
 There are 26 known sites like El Mirador and only 14 have been studied.
 It is estimated at least 30 more to be discovered.

 Talk about El Mirador by Richard Hansen